rachtibat/zennit-crp/README.md

 # Concept Relevance Propagation and Relevance Maximization

-An open-source library for neural network interpretability built on [zennit](https://github.com/chr5tphr/zennit).
+Zennit-crp is an open-source library for neural network interpretability built on [zennit](https://github.com/chr5tphr/zennit).

-**Concept Relevance Propagation (CRP)** computes conditional attributions for in latent space defined concepts that allow to
+## **Concept Relevance Propagation (CRP)**
+computes conditional attributions for in latent space defined concepts that allow to
 - localize concepts in input space
 - compute their relative importance to the final classification output
 - and hierarchically decompose higher-level concepts into low-level concepts

 In addition, this repository ships with

-- **Relevance Maximization**
+## **Relevance Maximization**

 an explaining-by-example strategy for concepts that illustrates the most <em>useful</em> pattern for prediction, unlike _Activation Maximization_, which reveals patterns that lead to _strong activation_.

+## **Activation Maximization**
-**Activation Maximization** as reference sampling approach and class-wide statistics are also supplied for comparision.
+as reference sampling approach and class-wide statistics are also supplied for comparision.

 Curious?
 Then take a look at our [paper](https://arxiv.org/abs/2206.03208):